idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCityRiftenIdle.md

 - You never see the children of the orphanage running around town.
 - Grelod the Kind - I heard she is a hagraven in human guise.
 - I heard that the priestess of Mara asked for the children to come for prayer each Sundas.
 I heard she asked in vain.
-- Urg.
-That whiff of stench was particulary nasty.
+- Oof.
+That whiff of stench was particularly nasty.
 - Many whisper that Riften needs another good burning.
 Some days I concur.